-The simple fact is this – a huge number of projects fail, and so many senior executives simply don’t know what to do about it.
-We consider that a crying shame, given that out focus is on helping IT buyers negotiate and administrate healthy relationships with suppliers.
+The simple fact is this – a huge number of service provider relationships and projects fail, and so many senior executives simply don’t know what to do about it.
+We consider that a crying shame, given that our focus is on helping IT buyers negotiate and administrate healthy relationships with suppliers.
 In short, help is available!

 Given that I am pretty new to this scene, I have been asked to write about the key things that I have learnt in the last few months.
-The fact is, my experience so far at Best Practice Group has been something of a revelation, and I am delighted to have this opportunity to pass on what I consider to be some valuable understandings.
+The fact is, my experience so far at Best Practice Group has been something of a revelation, and I am delighted to have this opportunity to pass on what I consider to be some valuable understandings in optimising IT and service provider relationships.

 1. You Can Leverage “Expert” Suppliers